Equipment checkout is cosponsored by EWU Libraries, the Multimedia Commons (MMC), and the EWU Student Tech Fee Committee (STFC).

 - Current EWU students may use equipment on a first come, first serve basis.
 Students are guided by the borrowing agreement that each must sign, and the University Acceptable Use policy for electronic equipment and media.

-- Due to limited equipment and high demand, renewals are not permitted.
+- Due to limited equipment and high demand, not all loans are eligible for renewal.
 Other equipment, made available by other means and funding, if available at the time of return, may be borrowed.

 - Students are subject to overdue fines, replacement costs and other sanctions as outlined by the EWU Libraries, as well as the laws and administrative code of Washington State governing the use of state property.